-We are all fully aware of the environmental crisis.
-We’re not here to lecture you on that.
+We are all aware of the environmental crisis and we’re not here to lecture you on that.
 We’re here to say that while the Earth may be in trouble, we still believe there is hope.

-Inspired by Ecosia we set about building a business that can have a real impact in the fight against climate change.
+Inspired by these companies we set about building a business that can have a real impact in the fight against climate change.

 Did you know?

 Purchasing just one of our products can offset the emissions of a petrol car driving around the entire Earth’s equator . . . . . twice